Do you need insurance to borrow a car?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 You may not think much of tossing the keys to your friends and letting them borrow your car for a few hours or an afternoon, but what happens if they were to get into a serious accident with your vehicle?
+Many drivers do this, it’s a great way to be helpful!
 It is important to know how insurance coverage works in this kind of situation.
 Compare car insurance rates now by using our FREE tool above!

 Say you were to let a friend borrow your car and they had a head-on collision with another vehicle that caused major damage and medical expenses.
 What would happen?
 If your friend was at fault, your insurance policy would kick in and cover them to the extent of coverage that was outlined in your policy, which could be insufficient to cover everything.
 If the borrower has their own car insurance, that insurance acts as a secondary insurance and will kick in after your limits of coverage have been exhausted.

-If you’ve reached the point where your insurance has maxed out and the borrower doesn’t have insurance of their own, the injured party could potentially come after you for damages and medical expenses.
+If you’ve reached the point where your insurance has maxed out and the borrower doesn’t have insurance of their own, the injured party could potentially come after you for damage done and medical expenses.

+Claims should not be treated lightly; there are quite a few factors that determine who ends up paying for what after an accident.
 Although borrowers are generally covered under the lender’s insurance, don’t just assume that that’s automatically the way it is.
-It is always best to contact the insurance company to discuss the terms of your coverage because every company is different.
+It is always best to contact the insurance company to discuss the terms of your coverage and get a definitive answer on what your auto insurance policy covers, because every company is different.

 Enter your ZIP code below to view companies that have cheap auto insurance rates.